Tabueeee/puppeteer-request-spy/README.md

 - returns: \<Response\> return the fake response

 The `RequestInterceptor` calls this method when an interceptedUrl matches the pattern.

+#### RequestSpy.isMatchingRequest(matcher: Matcher, request: Request)
+- returns: \<boolean\> returns true if any pattern provided to the RequestFaker matches the request url

+The `RequestInterceptor` calls this method to determine if an interceptedRequest matches the RequestFaker.

 # Examples